 Complete the form below to obtain your rate comparisons for Term Life Insurance.

-Term insurance provides protection for a specific period of time.
-Term Insurace is life insurance which provides protection for a specifc time perod (term).
-If death of the insured occurs during the term period, the benefit is paid to the named beneficiary.
-The premiums paid for the term policy are also contracturally guaranteed and are part of the actual contract.
-When purchasing a level term life insurance policy be sure you are aware of the guaranteed premium period and that the time period fits your goals.
-Once the policy is in force, premium paid, you are then protected.
-The insurance company is obligated to keep the policy in force as long as you pay the premiums.
-However, you are not obligated to pay any premiums if you chose to disconue the policy.
+Term insurance protects for a specific period of time.
+If the death of the insured occurs during the term period, the benefit is paid to the named beneficiary.
+The premiums paid for the term policy are also contractually guaranteed and are part of the actual contract.
+When purchasing a level term life insurance policy, be sure you are aware of the guaranteed premium period and that the time period fits your goals.
+Once the policy is in force, the premium paid, you are then protected.
+The insurance company is obligated to keep the policy in effect as long as you pay the premiums.
+However, you are not obligated to pay any premiums if you chose to discontinue the policy.
 The policy will lapse after a grace period.
-Some term insurance policies are renewable for an additional time period and many can be converted to a form of permanent insurance.
+Some term insurance policies are renewable for an additional period of time, and many can be converted to a form of permanent insurance.